 You can contact them on both their telephone helpline on 1890 929 539 and through their instant messenger service.

 LGBT Ireland also offer peer support services around the country where people can come together on a monthly basis and provide practical and emotional support to one another.

 TENI, the Trans Equality Network Ireland, also offer peer support services around Ireland.
-You can find more information about their services here.

 Need more information?